 Kathy Bird, Secretary

 The function of the By-Laws Committee is to maintain the current Association by-laws and policies and to interpret their meaning.
-Maintenance includes periodically reviewing them for relevance and to propose revisions to the by-laws and policies and to review and make recommendations on proposed revisions submitted by the membership in accordance with the accepted by-laws and policies of the Association.
+Maintenance includes periodically reviewing them for relevance and proposing revisions to the by-laws and policies and reviewing and making recommendations on proposed revisions submitted by the membership in accordance with the accepted by-laws and policies of the Association.